stgoneira/desarrollo-frontend/wip/wip-responsive.md

 ### Do you really need a media query?

 Flexbox, Grid, and multi-column layout all give you ways to create flexible and even responsive components without the need for a media query.

+## Screen Density

+Screen density
+Screen resolutions have risen to the size that individual pixels are indistinguishable by the human eye.
+For example, smartphones often have small screens with resolutions upwards of 1920–1080 pixels (≈400dpi).
+Because of this, many browsers can display their pages in a smaller physical size by translating multiple hardware pixels for each CSS "pixel".
+Initially, this caused usability and readability problems on many touch-optimized websites.

+On high dpi screens, pages with initial-scale=1 will effectively be zoomed by browsers.
+Their text will be smooth and crisp, but their bitmap images may not take advantage of the full screen resolution.
+To get sharper images on these screens, web developers may want to design images – or whole layouts – at a higher scale than their final size and then scale them down using CSS or viewport properties.

+The default pixel ratio depends on the display density.
+On a display with density less than 200dpi, the ratio is 1.0.
+On displays with density between 200 and 300dpi, the ratio is 1.5.
+For displays with density over 300dpi, the ratio is the integer floor (density/150dpi).
+Note that the default ratio is true only when the viewport scale equals 1.
+Otherwise, the relationship between CSS pixels and device pixels depends on the current zoom level.